MicrosoftDocs/bing-docs/bing-docs/bing-video-search/tutorial/bing-video-search-single-page-app.md

 The tutorial page is entirely self-contained; it does not use any external frameworks, style sheets, or image files.
 It uses only widely supported JavaScript language features and works with current versions of all major Web browsers.

-In this tutorial, we discuss selected portions of the source code.
-The complete [source code](tutorial-bing-video-search-single-page-app-source.md) is available.
-To run the example, copy and paste the source code into a text editor and save it as `bing.html`.

 ## App components
 Like any single-page Web app, this tutorial application includes three parts: